Who can vote at the Presidential election and how to register

 The timeframe for island voting has changed following the enactment of the Electoral Reform Act 2022.
 Section 201 of the Electoral Reform Act amended Section 7 of the Presidential Elections Act 1993.
 This allows for same-day voting for the islands.
 This means that the islands of Ireland vote on the same day as the rest of Ireland.

 Section 7 of the Presidential Elections Act 1993, as amended by Section 201(b) of the Electoral Reform Act 2022, also provides for the shortening of the polling period on an island if advised by the island’s Local Returning Officer.
-Polling times for the islands will be available on this website in advance of the presidential election.
+Polling times for the islands will be available on this website in advance of a presidential election.

 For further information, read the Presidential Elections Act 1993 and the Electoral Reform Act 2022.